Area: Natural History, Fossils & Evolution

 B.Sc., Geology and Biology, University of Toronto, 1975

-Dave Rudkin is an Assistant Curator of Invertebrate Palaeontology at the ROM and a recently "retired" cross-appointed lecturer in the Geology Department at the University of Toronto, where he taught 2nd-year undergraduate palaeontology for almost 20 years.
+Dave Rudkin is an Assistant Curator of Invertebrate Palaeontology at the ROM and a cross-appointed lecturer in Department of Earth Sciences at the University of Toronto, where he co-teaches a 2nd-year undergraduate course on Earth System Evolution.

 Like most of his fellow earth scientists, Dave Rudkin grew up with an abiding fascination for the natural world in general, but fossils and minerals obviously held a particular thrall.
 Perhaps because rocks didn’t smell quite as much as live voles, dead frogs, or dried crayfish, his family actively encouraged his geological collecting activities above biological ones and patiently tolerated demands to stop at every road cut and outcrop encountered on annual camping vacations.